 - If the zipper breaks, the pad is difficult to carry

-Best Specialty Pad: Mad Rock R3
+Best for Uneven Landings: Mad Rock R3

 It’s like a taco pad in that it doesn’t open on a single hinge.
 However, the gap between each baffle means that there are multiple gutters on the R3.
 It is not ideal for large falls or as a standalone pad.

 We recommend you use the R3 when a landing zone includes a large hazard like a jagged boulder or tree stump that needs to be wrapped with padding.
-The R3’s baffles allow the entire pad to conform to the shape of such features and stay in place when other pads would not.
+The R3’s baffles allow the entire pad to conform to the shape of such features and stay in place where other pads would not.
 When folded in hiking mode, the R3 can stretch out and carry an impressive volume of gear.

 Because it was made specifically to pad the gnarliest of landings, the R3 is fully covered in mega-hardy 1,680-denier nylon.
 Also, the internal foam filling can be replaced, so the purchase of an R3 is a long-term investment.

 Still, this pad is not the best option for a beginner looking to begin building their quiver.
-At $200 and 20 pounds, it’s heavy relative to its surface area.
+At 20 pounds, it’s quite heavy relative to its surface area.
 This pad really should only be brought along when the terrain calls for its particular characteristics.
 If used properly, this innovative pad can be the puzzle piece that unlocks a safe landing below your project.

 - Open: 35” x 55” x 4”